eranshmueli/eranshmueli.github.io/content/ponder/the-persecutor-of-the-icc/index.md

 ---
-title: "The Persecutor of the ICC"
+title: "The persecutor of the ICC:"
 date: 2020-09-12
 tags: ["Persecution"]
 author: "Eran Shmuëli"
 description: "The prosecutor's warrant request distorts justice, revealing the court's true and dark colors."
 summary: "The prosecutor's warrant request distorts justice, revealing the court's true and dark colors."
 cover:
-    image: "cover.jpg"
+    image: "cover.png"
     alt: "Cover: The biggest distortion of justice nobody talks about."
 editPost:
     URL: ""